 Stephanie and Brian recently relocated from Northern California to the island paradise of Key Largo, Florida.
 Brian wants a home with a Spanish style, but his top priority is a strong, sturdy house since hurricanes are common in the area.
 Stephanie, on the hand, would prefer a home with a Florida Keys look that's pastel and tropical, but most important to her is a shotgun style layout to take advantage of the nice tropical cross breezes.
 Working with a $450,000 budget, this hunt could get stormy.

-Los Angeles area doctor, Sid, is leaving his parents home on the coast in Palos Verdes to be closer to his work and friends in West Hollywood.
-But since his folks have offered to help him buy, he's torn between the single family home they want him to get, and the sleek condo near the action that he really wants.
+A Los Angeles-area doctor is leaving his parents' home on the coast in Palos Verdes to be closer to his work and friends in West Hollywood.
+His folks have offered to help him buy a home, so he's torn between the single-family home they want him to get and the sleek condo near the action that he really wants.

 With his wife and children wanting to stay in their current house on Lake Chautauqua, a New York man has some convincing to do to persuade them to agree to move to a house with lots of acreage, and room for his toys.
 Who will win this western New York battle?